-Leases of property, plant and equipment where the group, as lessee, has substantially all the risks and rewards of owners hip are classified as finance leases.
+Leases of property, plant and equipment where the group, as lessee, has substantially all the risks and rewards of owners.hip are classified as finance leases.
 Finance leases are capitalised at the lease's inception at the fair value of the leased property or, if lower, the present value of the minimum lease payments.
 The corresponding rental obligations, net of finance charges, are included in borrowings or other financial liabilities as appropriate.
 Each lease payment is allocated between the liability and finance cost.
 The finance cost is charged to the profit or loss over the lease period so as to produce a constant periodic rate of interest on the remaining balance of the liability for each period.

 Leases in which a significant portion of the risks and rewards of owners hip are not transferred to the group as lessee are classified as operating leases.
-Payments made under operating leases (net of any incentives received from the lessor) are charged to profit or loss on a straight-line basis over the period of the vi) Trade Receivables vii) Cash and cash equivalents
+Payments made under operating leases (net of any incentives received from the lessor) are charged to profit or loss on a straight-line basis over the period of the lease.

+vi) Trade Receivables

-Trade receivables are recognised initially at fair value and subsequently measured at amortised cost, less provision for impairment viii) Provisions, contingent liabilities and contingent assets
+Trade receivables are recognised initially at fair value and subsequently measured at amortised cost, less provision for impairment.